dps923/winter2020/graded-work/assign3.md

 You may have done these tasks during the "Getting started" section above, but if not, here are a few comments and reminders.

 In the data model classes source code, write a class that describes the shape of the cat entity.
-The (MongoDB) object identifier (`_id`) must be optional.
+The (MongoDB) object identifier (`_id`) *must be optional*.

+> FYI...
+> The class can be used for both GET and POST requests.
+> When sending an entity body with a POST request, don't send/include the `_id` property.
+The web API will assign that during its processing.
+> That's why it's important that `_id` be configured as optional.

 When storing the Mockaroo-generated date-and-time value as a string, the database saves fractional seconds.
 As a result, the default built-in Swift `.iso8601` date decoding strategy will not work.